aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 <a name="custen"></a>
-## :seven: Customizing which folders are encrypted
+## :seven: Customizing which folders and files are encrypted
 :point_up_2: [[back to top](#docs)]

 To customize which folders are encrypted, use the `settings.json` file in `sublime_notebook/` directory.